interfax/interfax-dotnet/README.md

 * Basic samples: https://github.com/interfax/interfax-csharp-samples
 * More advanced usage: https://www.interfax.net/en/dev/csharp

+## Documentation

+* A 'Getting Started' guide is available at [TBD](#)
+* More advanced topics are covered at [TBD](#)
+* Documentation of the REST API can be found at https://www.interfax.net/en/dev/rest/reference

+## Support

+Support can be received through the following channels:

+* The InterFAX developer forum at https://www.interfax.net/en/forum/dev
+* Our dedicated developer support desk at dev@interfax.net

 ## Contributing
-To contribute to the library, docs, or examples, [create an issue](https://github.com/interfax/interfax-dotnet/issues) or a pull request.
+To contribute to the library, docs, or examples available here on Github, [create an issue](https://github.com/interfax/interfax-dotnet/issues) or a pull request.

 ## License